Fryuni/blog/src/content/blog/01-in-honor-of-the-clouds.md

 One of those Millenium Problems is the existence of a solution to the [Navier–Stokes Equation](https://www.claymath.org/millennium-problems/navier%E2%80%93stokes-equation), the equation that describes the movement of fluids, like the movement and formation of, you guessed it, the clouds.
 Actually, the challenge is to "make substantial progress toward a mathematical theory which will unlock the secrets hidden in the Navier-Stokes equations".
 They consider it a historical achievement not only to find solution but even just making progress in that direction.

-We have advanced to the point that any hobbyist can shoot a laser from their backyard at the moon with enough precision to hit a single reflector left there half a century ago and measure their reflectance.
-And yet we still get out of our houses and wonder if we should bring an umbrella.
+Our understanding of the universe, from the smallest to the largest structures, from the deepest atmospheres to the farthest edge of the observable universe, was developed, among many, many other things, with the base of a simple understanding of the laws of physics of interacting particles.
+Nowadays any hobbyist is capable of shooting a laser from their backyard at the moon with enough precision to hit a single reflector left there half a century ago and then measure the reflected light.
+But even coming this far we still get out of our houses and wonder if we should bring an umbrella.

+If asked, I'd say this curiosity is what brought us this far.
+And this desire to understand the world around us is what drives these discoveries and whats gonna bring us further.
+It comes from all sorts of problems from the trivial ones around us to some of the deepest unsolved problems in mathematics.

+So, next time you look at some clouds, think about how much this simple act has moved humanity over our history, inspiring from multiple religions to hundreds of scientific discoveries.
+And if it rains, thats good, it demarks a new revolution of a cycle that we have just recently started to comprehend.